Topic IndexLibrary Index

 Click 'Topic Index' to return to the index for the current topic.

 Click 'Library Index' to return to the listing of all topics.

 Dealing with Discrimination When You Have HIV

-We've come a long way in our understanding of HIV and AIDS, but discrimination against people with HIV/AIDS is still rampant.
-Advances in research have made it possible to live with the disease, as people do with other chronic illnesses.
-But the greatest challenge for many people is still the stigma that accompanies the illness.
+We've come a long way in our understanding of HIV and AIDS.
+But there is still discrimination against people with HIV/AIDS.
+Advances in research have made it possible to live with the disease, as people do with other long-term (chronic) illnesses.
+But the greatest challenge for many people is still the stigma that goes along with the illness.

 You may worry about what others will think about your diagnosis.
-Or you may fear coming out as gay or bisexual, or as an intravenous (IV) drug user.
+Or you may fear coming out as gay or bisexual, or as an IV (intravenous) drug user.
 These worries and fears can encourage behaviors that put you and others at risk.
 These behaviors include: